In this Cross-site scripting (XSS) tutorial I will explain the basics of cross site scripting and the damage that can done from an XSS attack.

 Many people treat an XSS vulnerability as a low to medium risk vulnerability, when in reality it is a damaging attack that can lead to your users being compromised.
 XSS continues to be in the OWASP Top 10 Web Application Security Risks.
 Some find SQL Injection a more easily understood vulnerability, as it involves attacking a web application to extract data or modify the web apps back-end database.

 An XSS attack involves compromising the user's browser rather than the actual web application.
 Keep in mind that the web application is still involved as it is where the attack will originate.
 So in a typical attack; the bad guy will leverage the web application to effectively launch a browser based attack back at an end user.

 Attacker -> exploits web application -> web application delivers a malicious script to a normal users browser -> attacker now can control the user's browser.
 This is bad for the user and bad for you if you manage the web application.

 Examples of the damage an XSS attack can cause:

 - Redirect page to phishing sites, or fake login pages

-- Insert links to remotely hosted client side exploits within a html body; with the goal of installing malware on the system (key loggers, remote access tools)
+- Insert links to remotely hosted client-side exploits within a HTML body, intending to install malware on the system (key loggers, remote access tools)